Pringley/edb/README.markdown

 ## Test

-Use the provided test script to run unit tests.
+Use the built-in Python unittest module to run the tests.

-    script/test
+    venv/bin/python -m unittest test

-## Contributing
+## Contributing workflow

+The following steps will work for users with push permissions on this repository.

 1. Download this repository from GitHub and bootstrap the environment.